Importance of Cybersecurity in the Employee Onboarding and Offboarding Process

 Developing the proper onboarding and offboarding procedures can have a major impact on your organization’s cybersecurity risk profile.
 Both malicious acts and innocent mistakes will be far less likely to result in a data breach if you have the right policies and workflows in place.

 Read on to learn about best practice guidelines to help your incoming employees keep cybersecurity front-of-mind, and to prevent employee departures from increasing your vulnerability.

-How to Get Employees on Board with Cybersecurity Compliance
+How to Get Employees on Board with Cybersecurity Policy and Compliance

 New hires are often your most eager, attentive, and motivated employees.
 If you can successfully turn this beginner’s enthusiasm into good habits, you’ll have taken an enormous step towards creating a strong and resilient cybersecurity culture within your organization.

 Implement a well-designed Security Awareness Training program and make participation mandatory, not optional.
 Look for a program that provides information in various types of media and in differing formats to engage employees with diverse learning styles.
 Research indicates that including games and quizzes can boost employees’ ability to remember information from the training, and incorporating testing and assessment can help you evaluate the training’s effectiveness, and show you which individual employees are likely to pose the greatest risks.